General-Translation/generaltranslation/README.md

 For these functions, you need to sign up for an API key at <a href='https://generaltranslation.com' target='_blank'>generaltranslation.com</a>.

-There's a small, free allowance to let you test out the API without payment information.
+There's a small, free allowance to let you test out the API without payment details.

 Add the API key to your code like this: